 Living room with white sofa, floor to ceiling windows and a fireplace

-While you may have chosen to live in a smaller apartment or townhouse, creating the feeling of space is still high on the priority list for many.
-It’s one thing to have a small home and another to have one that feels pokey, cramped and verging on claustrophobic.
+While you may have chosen to downsize, creating the feeling of space is still high on the priority list for many.
+It’s one thing to have a small home and another to have one that feels pokey, cramped and bordering claustrophobic.

-Thankfully, you don’t need to knock down walls or think of creative ways to extend the footprint to make your pad feel spacious.
-Implement some of these tips and your focus will be less on your home’s petite proportions and more on its style.
+Thankfully, you don’t need to knock down walls or think of creative ways to extend the footprint to make your space feel more spacious.
+Try some of these tips and your focus will be less on your home’s petite proportions and more on its style.

 1. Use lighter shade paint colours

 Sticking with one shade rather than creating feature walls will also help enhance the proportions of your space.
-If you are wanting some variation in the room’s colours, you could paint the skirting, window and door trims in one shade lighter than the rest of the room.
+If you want some variation in the room’s colours, you could paint the skirting, window and door trims in one shade lighter than the rest of the room.

 When considering your paint colours, take into account the other surfaces in your room, particularly your floors.
 You’ll want to make sure the two are in the same colour story.
 This will create visual cohesion and balance rather than highlighting the differences in surfaces.